What Happened to the Heart?: Singles

 What Happened to the Heart? was preceded by the release of three singles.
 The song "Your Blood" was released on 8 November 2023 as the lead single from the album.
 It marked her first solo musical material since The Gods We Can Touch in 2022.
 The second single, titled "The Conflict of the Mind", was released on 18 January 2024 alongside its music video.
 "Some Type of Skin" was released as the third single from the record on 20 March 2024.
 She performed it for the first time during an intimate show at London's Lafayette.
-The first promotional single, "To Be Alright", was released digitally on 31 May.
+The first promotional single, "To Be Alright", was released as digital on 31 May.
 "Starvation" was sent to radio airplay alongside the album as its fourth single.
 The music videos for "Your Blood", "The Conflict of the Mind", "Some Type of Skin", and "Starvation" were co-directed by Kaveh Nabatian and Aurora.

-On 4 April 2025, Aurora released "The Flood" as the fifth single and the deluxe single from her album.
+On 4 April 2025, Aurora released "The Flood" as the deluxe single from her album.
 She described the song as follows: "This is a song about the invisible enemy — what brings you anger, what causes worry and sadness, what makes you retreat into yourself instead of facing the world fully.
 It's about the search for someone or something to blame, even when you know deep down that the only solution lies within yourself."